DevoLearn/devolearn/paper.md

 * **Generating images of the _C. elegans_ embryo with a Generative Adversarial Network (GAN) (beta)** and provides support for extracting so-called _meta-features_.
 The current version of DevoLearn (0.2.0) also supports bulk generation of images.

-DevoLearn has been made available as an open-source module, available on PyPi ([link](https://pypi.org/project/devolearn/)).
-All the deep-learning models used in devolearn are built and trained on PyTorch, the PyPI package (https://pypi.org/project/devolearn/) itself does not contain the model files, but the models are downloaded automatically once the user imports the model class from the package.
+DevoLearn has been made available as an open-source module, available on PyPi ([https://pypi.org/project/devolearn/](https://pypi.org/project/devolearn/)).
+All the deep-learning models used in devolearn are built and trained on PyTorch.
+The PyPI package itself does not contain the model files, but the models are downloaded automatically once the user imports the model class from the package.

 ## Technical Details
 DevoLearn 0.2.0 is optimized to segment and analyze high-resolution microscopy images such as those acquired using light sheet microscopy.
 Additionally, the possibility of time-series prediction allows us to capture features related to cellular- and organism-level movement.
 DevoLearn 0.2.0 uses a ResNet18 architecture to build a pre-trained model of the shape features structure inherent in a microscopy image.
 Data from the WormImage database (Hall and Altun, 2008) is used to train the model for _C. elegans_ embryogenesis.
 The EPIC data set (Murray, 2012) is used to extract metadata needed to construct individual cells labels used to validate input data.